Indoor-Positioning/indoor-locator-server/Readme.md

 ### Deploy

 * Install requirements stored in requirements.txt
-* Deploy local Redis server (should listen at port 6379)
+* Deploy local Redis server (should listen at port 6379).
+If docker is available: `docker pull redis` and then `docker run  -p 6379:6379 -d redis`
 * Run django server.

 Database Schema: